 Compare free health insurance quotes, view the cheapest individual available rates, and apply for the best medical plans without paying any fees.
 We ensure you can review policies in your area, at the lowest prices in the shortest period of time.
 Whether it's during Open Enrollment, or after you missed the Marketplace deadline, we get you covered quickly.
 Typically, signing up for a plan takes less than 20 minutes.
 You can quickly determine if your doctors or specialists are participating in local networks, and calculate how much you will save on prescription drug benefits.

 Lower-income households may qualify for CHIP or Medicaid.
-Seniors may be able to apply for Medicare Supplement, Advantage (MA), or Part D prescription drug plans.
 Many Medigap plans have no (or limited) doctor or network restrictions.
 "Dual" plans often provide low or $0 copays on doctor visits, Urgent Care visits, and trips to the ER.
-Major carriers, including UnitedHealthcare, Kaiser, Blue Cross, Cigna, and Aetna offer these types of plans.
+Major carriers, including UnitedHealthcare, Kaiser, AARP, Blue Cross, Cigna, and Aetna offer these types of plans.
 Maximum out-of-pocket expenses are often low on these types of contracts.

 If you have reached age 65 and are eligible for Medicare benefits, comparing affordable Medigap plans is simplified.
 Advantage and Supplement policies may be very cost-effective in reducing your out-of-pocket expenses.
 And although MedSup contracts are standardized, prices will vary.
 Part D prescription drug coverage is included in many Advantage contracts.
 It can also be purchased separately when you enroll in a Medicare Supplement plan.
 Typically, many local pharmacies are included in a network.
 Prescriptions can often be mail-ordered if 90 days of benefits are needed.
 Selecting the mail-order option can save hundreds of dollars each month.